23 Best Breeds of Rabbit Price in India

 Jersey Wooly

 The Jersey Wooly is one of the most docile rabbits.
-It’s a popular show rabbit because of its thick, Angora-like coat, but it also makes an adorable pet because of its love for human attention and care.
+It’s a famous show rabbit because of its thick, Angora-like coat, but it also makes an adorable pet because of its love for human attention and care.

 The Jersey Wooly is a small rabbit developed by crossing the French Angora and the Netherland Dwarf.
 The resulting rabbits were made smaller with the influence of the dwarfing gene.